EDUC 497- Children's Literature: Appreciation and Presentation of Literature for Children and Adolescents

-This course will be offered in Summer 2012 as an Online/Hybrid course available for WWU and non-WWU distance learning students.
+This course will be offered in Summer quarter as an Online course available for WWU and non-WWU distance learning students.

 Please go to the WWU Summer Session site for specific registration details.

 This course is open to all WWU students.
 You do not have to be an education major or Woodring student to register.
-This course will sometimes be offered in the summer as an onlin/hybrid course with open registration to matriculated and non-matriculated students.
+This course is also offered in the summer as an online course with open registration to matriculated and non-matriculated students.